5A. GEORGE REMUS (1920 - 1950)

 The Death Valley Farm

 One of Remus's distilleries was located on a farm at 2656 Queen City Avenue on the west side of Cincinnati, only a couple of miles from Remus's mansion.
-The alcohol was distilled in the attic of the farm house (shown in the photos below) and then dumb-waiter to the basement.
-It was then transferred via a 100-foot tunnel to a waiting car, usually whisking it safely away.
+The alcohol was distilled in the attic of the farm house (shown in the photos below) and then transferred via dumb-waiter to the basement.
+It was then transported via a 100-foot tunnel to a waiting car, usually whisking it safely away.
 As shown by the first photo below,

 there was a long and narrow entrance that lead to the farm's buildings.
 It was well guarded with armed men, making it a death trap for other bootleggers who may have been tempted to steal the liquor on the premises.
 The stories of danger surrounding the entrance earned it the nickname "Death Valley."